-Commands · Cloudflare Workers docs
+Commands

 string

-- A UTF-8 encoded string to be stored, up to 10 MB in length.
+- The UTF-8 encoded string to be stored, up to 10 MB in length.

 expiration